T

 Accommodation

-Hostel dorms or basic guesthouses on the inhabited islands.
+Hostel dorms or basic guesthouses on inhabited islands.

 Food

-Local eateries (comedores), street food, and self-catering where possible.
+Local eateries ('comedores'), market food, and self-catering where possible.

 Transport

-Inter-island ferries (speedboats) and local taxis/buses on inhabited islands.
+Inter-island ferries and local buses/taxis on inhabited islands.
+Does not include flights between islands.

 Activities